NotJoeMartinez/yt-fts/README.md

 - `-v, --video-id`: The id of the video to search in
 - `-l, --limit`: Number of results to return (default: 10)
 - `-e, --export`: Export search results to a CSV file
-- `--openai-api-key`: OpenAI API key (if not provided, reads from OPENAI_API_KEY environment variable)
+- `--api-key`: API key (if not provided, reads from OPENAI_API_KEY or GEMINI_API_KEY environment variable)

 ### `llm` (Chat Bot)
-Starts interactive chat session with `gpt-4o` OpenAI model using the semantic search results of your initial prompt as the context to answer questions.
+Starts interactive chat session with a model using the semantic search results of your initial prompt as the context to answer questions.
 If it can't answer your question, it has a mechanism to update the context by running targeted query based